jamnamdari/LSPCA/README.md

 ## Installation

-### Mac users
-In structionson how to run the LSPCA package for mac users are provided in <a href="./Help_files/Mac_Users_Instructions.md">mac users instruction</a> file.

-### Windows users
-The `LSPCA` can be installed dirrectly from GitHub by running the following code in R. If this method does not work on your computer, you can run the LSPCA on Docker Desctop.
-Instructions are provided in in <a href="./Help_files/Windows_Users_Instructions.md">windows users instruction</a> file.
+The `lspca` can be installed dirrectly from GitHub by running the following code in R.

 ```r
 library(devtools)